 - Take part in short, every-day conversations;

-- Understand simple instructions;
+- Understand simple instructions and questions;

 - Use basic grammar, simple structures and tenses in oral communication;